Influence of Co and Mn on Electronic and Magnetic properties of Ni2MnGa Heusler alloy: Results

+In Figure (\ref{fig:xydope2}), we have shown the exchange interactions of \nmg{x, z}.
+From the figures, the ferromagnetic interactions are more dominant in the system.
+The competing antiferromagnetic interaction(Mn$_Z$-Mn$_Y$) is less than the ferromagnetic interaction(Co-Mn$_Y$).
+Notably, the Co-Mn$_Y$ has more ferromagnetic interaction with a value above $\approx$~15 meV.
+After initial doping of the $X$ site, the exchange interaction energies are approximately the same for $x$ = 0.12 and 0.24, with corresponding $z$ concentrations.
+This could be the cause of the relatively comparable $T_C$ in \nmg{x, z}.

-Finally, we have done mean field based calcuions to find the $T_C$ of the systems.
+Finally, we have done mean field-based calculations to find the $T_C$ of the systems.
 Our result shows that doping both $X$ and $Z$ sites increases the $T_C$.
-But, for \nmg{0,z}, $T_C$ is highest around $z=0.12$, then it starts decreasing.
-On the other hand, doping a little in $X$ site, increases the $T_C$ and increases steadily.
-Our $T_C$ for \nmg{0,0} commensurates with \cite{Brown_2002}.
-Unfortunately we are unable to find any literature on variation of $T_C$ with doping.
-The variation of $T_C$ is shown in Figure (\ref{fig:Tc_details}) and tabued in Table (\ref{tab:values}).
+Nevertheless, for \nmg{0, z}, $T_C$ is highest around $z=0.15$, then it starts decreasing.
+On the other hand, doping a little in the $X$ site increases the $T_C$ steadily.
+Our $T_C$ for \nmg{0,0} commensurate with \cite{Orlandi_2020, Sokolovskiy_2014}.
+Unfortunately, we are unable to find any literature on the variation of $T_C$ with doping.
+The variation of $T_C$ is shown in Figure (\ref{fig:Tc_details}) and tabulated in Table (\ref{tab:nmg_x-0}, \ref{tab:nmg_0-y}, \ref{tab:nmg_x-z}) for \nmg{0~\text{and}~x,0}, \nmg{0, z} and \nmg{x, z} respectively.

+The $e/a$ ratio and lattice parameter increase even in the presence of Co at the Ni site since Mn is present at the Ga site.
+Here, the $e/a$ ratio and cell volume increase, however the $T_C$ also increases since the presence of Co at the Ni site.
+In Table (\ref{tab:nmg_x-z}), we have reported the lattice parameter(au), Curie temperature($T_C$), and $e/a$ ratio values.